aki-27/Suzuki-Miyaura-Automation/README.md

 `pyinstaller 5.8.0`

-These programs were compiled with pyinstaller to one exe file by below PowerShell command.
+These programs were compiled into a single executable file using PyInstaller with the following PowerShell command in a Windows 10 environment.
 ```
 ..\pyinstaller.exe $Args[0] `
     --hidden-import=sklearn.metrics._pairwise_distances_reduction._datasets_pair `